devops-champ/app-containerization-project/_docs/frontend-docker.md

 ## Dockerize the Frontend Framework

-It all starts with creating a `Dockerfile` (Yes, without extension) under the root of the `backend-flask' folder.
+It all starts with creating a `Dockerfile` (Yes, without extension) under the root of the `frontend-react-js` folder.

 Add the following contents in `Dockerfile`:
 ```